voronkovich/sberbank-acquiring-client/README.md

     // A language code in ISO 639-1 format.
     // Use this option to set a language of error messages.
     'language' => 'ru',

+    // A currency code in ISO 4217 format.
+    // Use this option to set a currency used by default.
+    'currency' => Currency::RUB,

     // An uri to send requests.
     // Use this option if you want to use the Sberbank's test server.